opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted Fields/README.md

 Go to the Adyen Dashboard to Set up event notifications using the URL for Notification previsouly saved.
 For instructions, see <https://docs.adyen.com/issuing/set-up-webhooks/#configure-customer-area>.

-## Edit the Postman Collection in the Postman app.
+## Edit the Postman Collection in the Postman app

    1. Import the two files at the same time to Postman.